Caffeine & Performance: Benefits, Dosing & Timing for Athletes

 • Fat oxidation: More fatty acids are burned for fuel during exercise

-• Thermogenesis: Caffeine increases heat production and calorie expenditure
+• Thermogenesis: Caffeine modestly increases heat production and calorie expenditure

 Fat Loss Reality Check

-While caffeine enhances fat burning during exercise, its effects on overall weight loss are modest (1-2 kg over months).
-Total calorie balance remains the primary determinant of fat loss.
+While caffeine enhances fat burning during exercise, its effect on long-term fat loss is modest.
+Total calorie balance remains the primary determinant of body composition.
 Use caffeine as a performance enhancer, not a weight loss solution.

 Safety, Side Effects, and Considerations